main-branch/simplecov-rspec/README.md

 ### Configuration from Environment Variables

-Environment variables can be used to set these options as follows:
+Environment variables can be used to configure `simplecov-rspec`.
+These environment variables take presidence over the values passed to `SimpleCov::RSpec.start`.

-You can configure `simplecov-rspec` using the following environment variables:

 * **`COVERAGE_THRESHOLD`**: Sets the minimum coverage threshold (0-100).
 Overrides
   `coverage_threshold`.